vancluever/terraform-provider-acme/docs/resources/certificate.md

 environment](https://letsencrypt.org/docs/staging-environment/) is `(STAGING)
 Pretend Pear X1`.

+* `revoke_certificate_on_destroy` - Enables revocation of a certificate upon destroy, which includes when a resource is re-created.
+Default is `true`.

 ### Using DNS challenges

 This method authenticates certificate domains by requiring the requester to